Updated on June 12, 2025

 People with conditions that change their muscle control, like multiple sclerosis or Graves’ disease, are also more at risk than others.

-Generally, no lifestyle choices increase the risk of developing ophthalmoplegia.
-However, maintaining a healthy vascular system by following healthy lifestyle practices will reduce your risk of stroke and associated vision problems.
+Several vascular risk factors (such as smoking, hypertension, and poor glycemic control) can heighten the likelihood of ophthalmoplegia.
+Maintaining a healthy vascular system by following healthy lifestyle practices will reduce your risk of stroke and associated vision problems.

 Can You Prevent Ophthalmoplegia?